Who Can Enter the County Fair

 The First Step

-Read our current fair book: https://bit.ly/2vf8cSP.
-We've revamped it this year, added a few classes and have three new age categories in our Open Youth Crafts division.
-Just follow the link to find the book online.
+Read our current fair book: http://bit.ly/2JGbIwD.
 Read the instructions about the categories and classes you'd like to enter.
 Each division has rules regarding your entry's presentation.

 When to Enter